 Earned Income Tax Credit

-The Earned Income Tax Credit will be increased by €150 from €1,500 to €1,650 to bring it in line with the PAYE tax credit.
+The Earned Income tax credit will be increased by €50 from €1,650 to €1,700.

-Sea-going Naval Personnel Tax Credit
+Sea-Going Naval Personnel Tax Credit

 Universal Social Charge (USC)

 There was no change to the USC exemption threshold of €13,000.